Ayush0202/Wordsync/Readme.md

 - Socket.IO: A library that enables real-time, bidirectional communication between the server and the clients.
 - JSON Web Tokens (JWT): A standard for securely transmitting information between parties as a JSON object.
 - Bcrypt -  Library for hashing passwords.
+- Material UI - A library of React UI components
+- Quill.js - A modern rich text editor